 Return on Capital Employed | ROCE

 The return on capital employed measures the proportion of adjusted earnings to the amount of capital and debt required for a business to function.
-For a company to remain in business over the long term, its return on capital employed should be higher than its cost of capital; otherwise, continuing operations are gradually resulting in a reduction in the earnings available to shareholders.
-The measure should be tracked on at least an annual basis and plotted on a trend line, to spot long-term changes in corporate performance.
+For a company to remain in business over the long term, its return on capital employed should be higher than its cost of capital; otherwise, continuing operations gradually reduce the earnings available to shareholders.
+It is commonly used to compare the efficiency of capital usage of businesses within the same industry.

 The return on capital employed is a better measurement than return on equity, because ROCE shows how well a company is using both its equity and debt to generate a return.

 Both the numerator and denominator of the return on capital employed are subject to a variety of definitions.
 The main elements are: